 In the early days of synthesizers, hobbyists and enthusiasts would grab a copy of Electronics Today, pore over some schematics and get soldering to get the latest developments or save money on high-end (or fun) instruments.
 These days, though there’s absolutely nothing stopping you doing that, it’s a lot harder to find the time or avoid the distractions for a big project.

 You can still get a feeling of accomplishment by building your own synth from less complex kits, though – and you often get something that sounds bigger than the cost, too.
-This is a quick list (I’ve yet to review them – but watch this space) of the projects you’ll find today.
+This is a quick list (I’ve yet to review all them – but watch this space) of the projects you’ll find today.

 As a musician, you may find an inspirational lo-fi sound, an unusually powerful synth, something that just clicks for a new pattern or just a distraction from endless presets and libraries.